Department of Engineering Technology

 CIM 3420.
 Fundamentals of Concrete: Properties and Testing.

 This course examines effects of concrete-making materials (aggregates, cements, admixtures, etc.) on the properties of fresh and hardened concrete.
 Concrete mixture proportioning calculations and statistical analysis of strength tests are also studied.
-Prerequisite: CHEM 1335 and MATH 2328 both with grades of "C" or better.
+Prerequisite: MATH 2328 with a grade of "C" or better.

 Grade Mode: Standard Letter